- The definition of firm is solid, hard or rigid.

 An example of firm is a sturdy piece of wood.

 - A firm is defined as a business with two or more persons.

 An example of firm is a law office.

 An example of firm is to shape clay into a mold.

-Origin: It firma, signature, hence title of a business < L firmare, to strengthen ; from firmus: see firm
+Origin: Italian firma, signature, hence title of a business ; from Classical Latin firmare, to strengthen ; from firmus: see firm

 adjective firm·er, firm·est

 Origin: Middle English ferm, from Old French, from Latin firmus; see dher- in Indo-European roots.